SiliconLabsSoftware/sisdk-prerelease/bluetooth_mesh_app/documentation/example/btmesh_soc_empty_cmt/readme.md

 ## Troubleshooting

-Note that Software Example-based projects do not include a bootloader.
-However, they are configured to expect a bootloader to be present on the device.
-To install a bootloader, from the Launcher perspective's EXAMPLE PROJECTS & DEMOS tab either build and flash one of the bootloader examples or run one of the precompiled demos.
-Precompiled demos flash a bootloader as well as the application image.

-- To flash an OTA DFU-capable bootloader to the device, flash the **Bluetooth Mesh - SoC Switch** demo.
-- To flash a UART DFU-capable bootloader to the device, flash the **Bluetooth Mesh - NCP Empty** demo.
-- For other bootloader types, create your own bootloader project and flash it to the device before flashing your application.
-- When you flash your application image to the device, use the *.hex* or *.s37* output file.
-Flashing *.bin* files may overwrite (erase) the bootloader.
-- For more information, see [UG103.6: Bootloader Fundamentals](https://www.silabs.com/documents/public/user-guides/ug103-06-fundamentals-bootloading.pdf) and [UG489: Silicon Labs Gecko Bootloader User's Guide for GSDK 4.0 and Higher](https://cn.silabs.com/documents/public/user-guides/ug489-gecko-bootloader-user-guide-gsdk-4.pdf).

 Before programming the radio board mounted on the mainboard, make sure the power supply switch the AEM position (right side) as shown below.

 ![Radio board power supply switch](readme_img0.png)